 Across the country, states and regions are beginning to use marine spatial planning to address the many competing uses off their coasts.
 In particular, ocean planning is being used to identify locations for renewable energy projects that will reduce impacts on the environment and existing users (e.g., surfers, fishermen).
 Massachusetts, Rhode Island, and Oregon are some of the states that have developed spatial plans for their ocean waters, with other states and regions in the U.S. now starting to follow suit.

 The Surfrider Foundation believes that MSP provides an important opportunity to protect 'special places' such as ecological and recreational areas before they are threatened by potential development.
 On the West Coast, New England, and the Mid-Atlantic, Surfrider Foundation chapters are emerging as a key stakeholder in MSP efforts, representing recreational ocean users in the public planning process.

-- Participating in dialgouge with other ocean sectors (fishing, energy, etc.)
+Participating in dialogue with other ocean sectors (fishing, energy, etc.)

 Ocean Energy Issues:

 Regional Ocean Planning: